croc-code/grunt-croc-qunit/README.md

 ```
 Or just use matchdep module.

-NOTE: loadNpmTasks will depricate in Grunt 0.5
+NOTE: loadNpmTasks will deprecate in Grunt 0.5

 ## QUnit task